jthack/hydeout/_posts/2022-08-18-unpredictable-idors.md

 So an "unpredictable ID" is anything used as an ID that isn't able to be predicted.
 It's most often a UUID, such as `0e925156-1dce-11ed-861d-0242ac120002`.
 But it could also be a concatenation of a random value and a unix timestamp or any other number of things.

 ### The debate
-IDORs are a fairly common bug.
-They can be nearly any severity.
+IDORs are a common bug.
+They can be any severity.
 For example, read-only IDORs to leak email addresses of other users might be a low.
 Read/write IDORs on user objects for other organizations would be a Critical on most programs.

 This is the question we'll answer below: How should a report should be handled when there is an IDOR, but the ID required in the request is unpredictable?